 - Whether you should leave your money in your company plan or roll it into an IRA account

 - If you should pay off your mortgage prior to or during retirement

 - If a reverse mortgage is a good option for you

 - Whether you should keep your life insurance policies or not

-Good retirement planners will not make recommendations until they understand your expected time horizon, your level of experience with investments, your goals, your tolerance for investment risk, your need for guaranteed income, and a thorough understanding of all your current resources such as assets, liabilities, and current and future sources of income.
+Good retirement planners will not make recommendations until they understand your expected time horizon, your level of experience with investments, and your goals, your tolerance for investment risk.
+They will also want to understand your need for guaranteed income and get a thorough understanding of all your current resources such as assets, liabilities, and current and future sources of income.

 Good retirement planners will want to know where all your investments are so that your portfolio as a whole will make sense and can be optimized to produce a steady stream of retirement income.